Surgery for Pituitary Tumors

 This is the most common way to remove pituitary tumors.
 Transsphenoidal surgery is done through the sphenoid sinus, a hollow space in the skull behind the nasal passages and below the brain.
 The back wall of the sinus is just below the pituitary gland.

-More and more, this surgery is done by a team of surgeons that includes a neurosurgeon and an otolaryngologist (ENT surgeon).
+This surgery is often done by a team of surgeons that includes a neurosurgeon and an otolaryngologist, also known as an ear, nose, and throat (ENT) doctor or head and neck surgeon.

-To reach the pituitary, the surgeon first makes a small cut inside the nose, and then opens the bony walls of the sphenoid sinus with small surgical instruments.
+To reach the pituitary, the surgeon first makes a small cut deep inside the nose and then opens the bony walls of the sphenoid sinus with small surgical instruments.
 Other small tools are then passed through the opening to remove the tumor.

 No part of the brain is touched during transsphenoidal surgery, so the chance of damaging the brain is very low.
-There are fewer side effects with this approach than with craniotomy (see below), and there's also no visible scar.
-But it’s sometimes harder to take out large tumors this way.
+There are fewer side effects with this approach than with a craniotomy, and there's no visible scar.

 Craniotomy